vOptSolver/vOptSpecific.jl/README.md

 Install it, and then have fun with vOptSolver.

-Resources availables:

-- Examples:
+## Examples:
-    - problems ready to be solved
+Problems ready to be solved are in folder examples
-- Documentation:
-    - description of the Application Programming Interface